nmmarquez/pdl_submission_demo/README.md

     │   more_data.txt
     │   ...
 ```

+The `README.md` should be a brief explanation, a paragraph or two, explaining what the code in your project does and what users should know before trying to run your code.

 The only file which should need to be run in order to replicate your analysis should be `main.R`. `main.R` should only be about 100 lines long, well commented and be the main set of code which produces your figures and tables.
 For most analyses 100 lines will probably not be enough space to replicate you're analysis.
 If this is the case, you will need to create additional `.R` files which to source which should be placed under a folder in the main project directory labeled simply `R`.
 In addition your analyses may also require data files which to pull from.
 These files should be placed in a subdirectory entitled `Data` as seen above.